 Bird Paradise in Mandai Wildlife Reserve awarded SITES Silver

-Peter Templeton, President and CEO of USGBC and GBCI recently visited Mandai Wildlife Group to present the SITES Silver certification and tour Bird Paradise with the project team.
-The award recognises the park’s landscape performance and the long-term commitment by Mandai Wildlife Group and its partners to conservation, visitor wellbeing and resource efficiency.
+Peter Templeton, President and CEO of USGBC and GBCI, recently visited the Mandai Wildlife Reserve to present the SITES Silver certification and tour Bird Paradise with the project team.
+The award recognises the park’s landscape performance and the long-term commitment by Mandai Wildlife Group and its partners to conservation, sustainability and exceptional guest experience.

 SITES evaluates how landscapes perform across water, soil, habitat, materials, governance and community benefits.
 Bird Paradise met rigorous criteria while creating a richly immersive experience for visitors and world-class habitats for birds.

-Atelier Ten has supported Mandai since 2014, shaping the sustainability strategy from masterplan to operations.
-As a trusted adviser to the client and design team, our work included climate and outdoor comfort studies, water budgeting and reuse, materials guidance, certification pathways, and measurement and verification so outcomes can be tracked over time.
+Atelier Ten has supported Mandai Wildlife Group since 2014 on its sustainability strategy, from masterplan to operations.
+As a trusted adviser to the client and design team, our work included climate and outdoor comfort studies, water saving and reuse, materials guidance, certification pathways, and measurement and verification so outcomes can be tracked over time.

 Designing for Singapore’s climate